 That is exactly what I will uncover here.

 BOTTOM LINE: For small amounts PayPal can be a super convenient and a surprisingly low total cost option.
 However for more then a few hundred dollars it is usually expensive compared to almost any other method.
-Notice the, “can be” – that is assuming your recipient has a PayPal account.
+But international money transfer services are normally as quick, charge you lower fees, and give you a better exchange rate.
+Cut to the Chase: Check out our PayPal V Transferwise comparison.

 The results of my test may shock you: